yoprst/backup/v4/performing-backups/index.md

 During the backup process, all of the Archives and Databases being processed are stored in `~/Backup/.tmp` before being transferred to your Storages.
 If you want to use a different directory for this, use:

-    $ backup perform --trigger my_backup --tmp-path /path/to/.tmp/
+    $ sliday_backup perform --trigger my_backup --tmp-path /path/to/.tmp/

 **--log-path** (alias: -l)

 Used to specify the location of Backup's log file.
 See the [Logging][logging] page for more info.

-    $ backup perform --trigger my_backup --log-path /path/to/logs/
+    $ sliday_backup perform --trigger my_backup --log-path /path/to/logs/

 **--root-path** (alias: -r)

-If you are happy with the default directory names, but would like to establish this hierarchy in a location other than `~/Backup`, then you can specify a new root directory using:
+If you are happy with the default directory names, but would like to establish this hierarchy in a location other than `~/SlidayBackup`, then you can specify a new root directory using:

-    $ backup perform --trigger my_backup --root-path /path/to/root/dir/
+    $ sliday_backup perform --trigger my_backup --root-path /path/to/root/dir/

 The `--root-path` may be specified as an absolute path, or a relative path from where the `backup` command is being run.
 In either case, the specified directory must exist.